westerlin/miniDLT/README.md

 `python3.6 cli.py`

 In the CLI you can send commands.
-The CLI will as a starting point send any command to localhost port 3301 which Node 0 listens to.
+The CLI will (as a starting point) send any command to localhost port 3401 which Node 0 listens to.
 When a Node receives an input from the CLI it will re-send the message to the other nodes on the network.
 Each Node recieving from a member node will just output a message.

-If you want to send a message to Node 1 you have to write to another port.
+If you want to send a message to another node you have to write to this nodes listening port.
 This is done by writing

 `>>Command:<portnumber>,<message>`